mike1011/end-to-end-encryption-decryption/README.md

 # End to End Encryption Decryption Chat Application
-EncryptoChat is a secure messaging ReactJS application that leverages end-to-end encryption using both asymmetric and symmetric key encryption provided by TweetNaCl.js.
+A Demo app to showcase secure messaging using ReactJS that leverages end-to-end encryption using both asymmetric and symmetric key encryption provided by TweetNaCl.js.
 This project aims to provide a secure way of communicating where only the communicating users can read the messages.

 ### Features
 End-to-End Encryption: All messages are encrypted on the client side using a combination of asymmetric and symmetric encryption.